Obama looks to salvage Asia 'pivot' as allies fret about China

 Obama, the U.S. official said, will send a message during his Asian tour to China that "it should not use intimidation or coercion" against its neighbors.

-That is not likely to go down well in Beijing, where visiting U.S. Secretary of State Chuck Hagel faced harsh accusations last week from Chinese officials who claimed that Washington's regional agenda was aimed at blocking China's rise.
+That is not likely to go down well in Beijing, where visiting U.S. Defense Secretary Chuck Hagel faced harsh accusations last week from Chinese officials who claimed that Washington's regional agenda was aimed at blocking China's rise.

 (Additional reporting by Greg Torode in Hong Kong, Linda Sieg in Tokyo, Matt Siegel in Sydney, David Brunnstrom and Mark Felsenthal in Washington; Editing by Jason Szep and David Lindsey)